josmar-crwdstffng/angular/aio/content/guide/pipes.md

 In the preceding example, create an array with the new hero appended, and assign that to `heroes`.
 Angular detects the change in the array reference and executes the pipe.

-To summarize, if you mutate the input array, the pure pipe doesn't execute.
+To summarize, if you mutate the input array, the pure pipe does not execute.
 If you *replace* the input array, the pipe executes and the display is updated.

 The preceding example demonstrates changing a component's code to accommodate a pipe.